eclipse-basyx/basyx-applications/aas-gui/README.md

 ### Docker:

-1. Build the image by executing `docker build basyx-applications/aas-gui/Frontend/fraunhofer-web-gui -t aas-gui`
+1. Build the image by executing `docker build basyx-applications/aas-gui/Frontend/fraunhofer-web-gui -t eclipsebasyx/aas-gui`
-2. Start a container by executing `docker run -p 8080:8080 aas-gui`
+2. Start a container by executing `docker run -p 8080:8080 eclipsebasyx/aas-gui`

 To be able to access the BaSyx data from the GUI, you need to add a wildcard to Cross-origin resource sharing on the Registry- and AAS-Server.
 This can be done either in code by `contextConfig.setAccessControlAllowOrigin("*")` on the ContextConfiguration of the Registry- and AAS-Server, or in the `context.properties` files by adding the line `accessControlAllowOrigin=*`.